X11Libre/pkgbuilds-arch-based/README.md

 Closed source drivers
 ---------------------

+Update: as of xlibre-xserver 25.0.0.16 this is no longer required.

 Closed source drivers might not have an updated ABI version to match that of the updated xlibre-xserver.
 This can be overcome by creating a file named eg. /etc/X11/xorg.conf.d/xlibre.conf containing:

 `Section "ServerFlags"`\